jordanolguin/SecretSantaPicker/README.md

    ## Contributing

-If you'd like to contribute to this project, please follow the [Contributing Guidelines](CONTRIBUTING.md).
-Your contributions are greatly appreciated!
+Contributions are welcome!
+If you'd like to contribute to this project, please follow these steps:

+Fork this repository.
+Create a new branch for your feature or bug fix: `git checkout -b feature/your-feature-name` Commit your changes and push to your forked repository.
+Submit a pull request to the main repository.

 ## License